Agave Caramel Popcorn is Just the Ticket!

 Directions

 Cook to a soft-ball stage.
 If you have a candy thermometer, that's about 235-245 degrees.
-To test (if you don't have a candy thermometer), drop about 1/2 tsp of the mixture into cold water, and allow to cool.
-Pick it up with your fingers.
-If it holds together but isn't crunchy or hard, it's just right. **
+To test without a thermometer, drop about 1/2 tsp of the mixture into cold water and allow to cool.
+Pick it up with your fingers -- if it holds together but isn't crunchy or hard, it's just right.

-Melt the chocolate.
-Use a double boiler over hot water to gently melt it.
-(Do not put it directly onto the heat--it will cook and the crumble.
-Not appealing!)
+Melt the chocolate in a double boiler over hot water.
+Do not put it directly onto the heat.

-**If you would like to make caramels, rather than caramel popcorn, cook the sauce longer--until it is firmer when tested.
-Pour the sauce into a buttered pan (like a cake pan), allow to cool, and then cut into squares with a sharp, buttered knife.
-If you like salted caramels, sprinkle some sea salt on the top of the warm caramel!**
+Note: If you would like to make caramels rather than caramel popcorn, cook the sauce longer until it is firmer when tested.
+Pour into a buttered pan, allow to cool, and cut into squares with a sharp, buttered knife.
+If you like salted caramels, sprinkle sea salt on the top of the warm caramel!

 What sounds good ?